felixakiragreen/Adv360-Pro-ZMK/README.md

 };
 ```

+If there is no podman machine:

+1. run `podman machine init`

+Once you have a podman:

+-  run `podman machine start`
+-  run `make`

+If it there are any troubles:

-Run `podman machine stop; podman machine start`
+-  Run `podman machine stop; podman machine start`
-And `make`
+-  And `make`
-Until it works
+-  Until it works

 ## Process for flashing

-(left then right definitely doesn't work)
-so let's try right and then left
+Always do RIGHT first and then LEFT

-1. enter bootloading on right
+1. enter bootloading on right (layer 3 + bootloader = top middle button + one below = 360 + 1 / Mod + 3)
 2. unplug left
-3. flash settings reset right
+3. flash settings reset right (drag 2025XXXXX-right.uf2 to the )
 4. flash firmware right
 5. unplug right
 6. plug in left